 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's combined financial statements.
 The combining financial statements listed in the table of contents are presented for purposes of additional analysis and are not a required part of the combined financial statements.
-The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Nonprofit Organizations, and is also not a required part of the combined financial statements.
+The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis in the format required by the U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Nonprofit Organizations, and is also not a required part of the combined financial statements, nor was a separate report issued for federal financial assistance, since the required threshold of \$500,000 or more in federal expenditures was not reached.